SanukaE/BotBuilder/README.md

 pnpm start
 ```

-Your bot will be online and the API endpoints will be available at http://localhost:3000.

-> **Note**: The endpoints URL depends on what values you have set in the config.
+Once the setup is complete, your bot will be online.

 ## 🤝 Contributing